ThoughtWorks-DPS/di-circleci-remote-docker/README.md

 - ca-certificates
 - sudo (to support adding and defining a Dockerfile USER) _See CHANGES.md for current versions_

+Defining a USER for circleci executors can seem counter-intuitive even when using private runners.
+The intended use includes dynamically installing packages and running other containers.
+It is also quite common for enterprises to enforce Dockerfile configuration scanning that requires a USER, nonetheless.

 **vulnerability found in sudo < 1.9.5p2-r0**
 Description: Off-by-one Error